tylerfarmer1/tylerfarmer1.github.io/Test1.md

 1. Next to the **Name** column, select **+26 more**.

-1. From the menu that appears, select the following columns.
+1. From the menu that appears, select the following columns:

 	1. Expense Date